linked-db/linked-ql/README.md

 [![bundle][bundle-src]][bundle-href]
 [![License][license-src]][license-href]

-❄️ **_Save the overhead working with SQL and structured data - from the time and effort spent figuring out relational queries to the labour managing schemas!_** Try a modern, minimalistic take on SQL and databases in general!
+❄️ **_Save the overhead working with SQL and structured data - from the time and effort spent figuring out relational queries to the labour managing schemas!_** Try a modern, simplistic take on SQL and databases in general!

 Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas.

 💥 Takes the ORM and friends out of the way and let's you just write SQL, but SQL that you will actually enjoy.
-(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in 50% less code and without a single JOIN clause.)
+(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code and without a single JOIN clause.)

 ⚡️ Takes the process out of schema management and lets you just *ALTER* away your DB, but in a safety net.
 (Linked QL extends your DB behind the scenes to [automatically version](#introducing-auto-versioning) each edit you make and have them kept as "savepoints" that you can always rollback to.)